diffblue/gitlab/doc/development/pages/index.md

    127.0.0.1 root.pages.gdk.test # for the root pages
    ```

-### With dns wildcard alternatives
+### With DNS wildcard alternatives

-If instead of editing your `/etc/hosts` you'd prefer to use a dns wildcard, you can use:
+If instead of editing your `/etc/hosts` you'd prefer to use a DNS wildcard, you can use:

 - [`nip.io`](https://nip.io)
 - [`dnsmasq`](https://wiki.debian.org/dnsmasq)